 Repeat DUI offenders will face harsher penalties, including steeper fines, longer jail time, and extended license suspension periods.

-When is DUI a Felony in Florida?
+Is DUI a Felony in Florida?

 In the state of Florida DUIs are generally treated as a misdemeanor offense.
 However, a person can be charged with a felony DUI if: